 To really check a heat exchanger, you need a rather expensive piece of equipment called a Scoped Inspection Camera, with Infrared Capability.
 It looks like something a Navy SEAL would carry around with him…a camera at the end of a long, probe scope.
 If you didn’t see them use one, then the red flags should go up!
 I digress…

 The point is this…do some basic troubleshooting before you research the top ten furnace brands.
-Here a few articles to get you started:
+Here are a few articles to get you started:

 - Furnace Smells Like Gas – Troubleshooting